 Students assigned to Saturday School/Detention are required to bring assignments to work on during the Saturday session.
 All school rules and regulations apply to student behavior and dress.
 Any violations of Saturday School/Detention rules will result in removal with no credit given.
 Transportation to and from Saturday school/detention is not provided by Lindale ISD.
 Make-up time will be awarded to students completing a Saturday School.
 No make-up time will be awarded for students completing a Saturday detention.
-Each student bears the responsibility of providing material on which to work.
+Each student bears the responsibility of TARDIES: A student is considered tardy to class if they arrive to class after the tardy bell rings.
+A student will be considered tardy if they arrive to class within the first fifteen minutes of class time.
+All tardy students should report to a tardy station to receive a tardy pass before entering class.
+Tardy stations are located in the main office, library and Mr. Berryman's office.